BrannonKLuong/drone_follower/README.md

 * **JetsonHacks/jetson-orin-librealsense**: The kernel modules for Intel RealSense cameras on NVIDIA Jetson Orin devices are adapted from the work by JetsonHacks.
 This repository is licensed under the MIT License.
     * Repository: [https://github.com/jetsonhacks/jetson-orin-librealsense](https://github.com/jetsonhacks/jetson-orin-librealsense)
     * License: [MIT License](https://github.com/jetsonhacks/jetson-orin-librealsense/blob/main/LICENSE)

+* **Intel RealSense SDK (librealsense)**: The Intel RealSense SDK itself, which the kernel modules support, is covered by Intel's own license.
+For full details, refer to the `THIRD-PARTY-LICENSES.md` file.

+* **GNU General Public License (GPL) Version 2**: Components of the Linux kernel, which the RealSense kernel modules interact with, are typically licensed under the GNU GPL.
+For full details, refer to the `THIRD-PARTY-LICENSES.md` file.